digitalist-se/drupal-operator/README.md

 This is a fork of <https://github.com/thom8/drupal-operator>.

-This fork adds some new settings and possibilities, too make it more granular in it's approach.
+This fork adds some new settings and possibilities, too make it more granular in it's approach, and also adds the possibility to use images from private docker repositories.

 ## Install Operator